hsnlab/escape/escape/doc/source/index.rst

     $ ./pox.py --verbose unify py

 For forcing to log on DEBUG level the ``--verbose`` flag of the ``pox.py`` script can be used.
-Or the *log.level* POX module can be used which would be the preferred way.
-E.g.:
+Or the *log.level* POX module can be used (which would be the preferred way).
+Example:

 .. code-block:: bash